Samsung QLED TV: A complete guide to Samsung’s 2020 TVs

 The trend of customers purchasing bigger TV sizes informed the Korean brand’s thought process going into 2019, with the 8K QLED topping out at 98in, while the 4K QLED ranges are full of TVs 65-inches and bigger.
 So if you’re looking for a big TV, Samsung has plenty to choose from.

 The company has implemented a raft of improvements in its top-range QLEDs.
 Ultra Wide Viewing Angle technology is available in its top-end panels, which sees the restructures the screen “so the backlight passes through the panel more evenly” for better viewing angles.

 The Q90R, Q85R, Q80R and Q70R have Direct full array panels, while the Q60R is demoted to an edge-lit panel.
 Why is a Direct Full Array a positive?
 It creates conditions for improved control over contrast, which make for more pronounced blacks.

 Samsung brought the Quantum Processor down from its 8K range to its 4K QLED.
 It is able to upscale content from any source to near 4K quality.
 Other adjustments the Quantum Processor can do is improve brightness, and optimise picture and sound through AI upscaling.

-Auto Game mode optimises settings for faster input and quicker refresh rates to reduce latency.
+Auto Game mode optimises settings for faster input and quicker refresh rates.
 The PQ/Sound Enhancer tweaks colour, contrast and any directional or dimensional sound effects without an increase in lag.
 The Dynamic Black Equalizer offers better expression of blacks – especially in darker scenes – without leaving colours distorted or washed-out.